Measurely-dev/measurely-go/README.md

 - **Fields**:
   - `Success` (bool): Indicates if the metric capture was successful.
   - `Message` (string): Contains the server's response or an error message.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request to improve the [library](https://github.com/measurely-dev/measurely-go.git).

+## License

+This library is licensed under the MIT License.